US reports another Takata air bag death, bringing toll to 33

-DETROIT (AP) — U.S. safety regulators are urging drivers once again to make sure their vehicles haven’t been recalled after another person was killed by an exploding Takata air bag.
+DETROIT (AP) — U.S. safety regulators and Honda Motor Co. are urging drivers once again to make sure their vehicles haven’t been recalled after another person was killed by an exploding Takata air bag.

 The National Highway Traffic Safety Administration said Friday that the person was killed in a crash involving a 2002 Honda Accord when the driver’s air bag inflator ruptured and hurled shrapnel.
-No location or date of the crash were given.
+Honda said the crash occurred on Feb.
+22 in Bowling Green, Kentucky.

-The death, which was recently confirmed, brings the number of people killed by the air bags to 33 worldwide.
+The death, which was recently confirmed, brings the number of people killed by the air bags to 33 worldwide, including up to 24 in the U.S.

 Takata used ammonium nitrate to create a small explosion to inflate air bags in a crash.
 But the chemical can become more volatile over time when exposed to moisture in the air and repeated high temperatures.
 The explosion can rupture a metal canister and hurl shrapnel into the passenger compartment.